hazems/dynamodb-csv-loader-serverless/readme.md

 5. Create a DynamoDB table with the name that you specify in `tableName` and in the region that you specify in `region`.

-6. Set the source of your Lambda function to be the bucket that you specify in the `sourceBucketName`.
+6. Set the trigger source of your Lambda function to be the bucket that you specify in the `sourceBucketName`.

-7. Give Lambda access permissions on S3, DynamoDB and CloudWatch.
+7. Give your Lambda function an access permissions on S3, DynamoDB and CloudWatch.

 ## Structure of CSV file
 This is a sample CSV file for testing.